linda-seiter/cmsc115-workspace/week1_lab/README.md

  ```

-Let's execute the program and view the output in the console window.
+Let's execute the program and view the output.

 1. Click `CourseWelcome.java` in the Package Explorer to select the file.
 2. Click the green triangular run button on the workbench toolbar.